oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The external-ip will be the public ip address of the load balancer setup for the ingress controller.

-Or look up the ingress service in the namespace *'default'* in the dashboard, that will provide links to the ingress (though not the url's).
+Or look up the ingress service in the namespace *'ingress-nginx'* in the dashboard, that will provide links to the ingress (though not the url's).

- The image below was captured from the services page of the Discovery and Load Balancing section of the dashboard.
-Note that it's on the default dashboard (that being the one the Ingress ***controller*** is running in)
+The image below was going to the ingress-nginx namespace (that being the one the Ingress ***controller*** is running in) and on the left menu selecting `Services` in the `Service` section of the dashboard.

 ![Ingress controller service endpoints](images/ingress-controller-service-endpoints.png)